Tip # 1: Start Early!

 Tip # 5: Keep It Fun!

-In closing, stay pro-active and keep your efforts to win a golf scholarship fun.
+In closing, stay pro-active and keep your efforts to win a college golf scholarship fun.

 Just like on the golf course, put your energies into the things you can control, let go of the things you cannot control, and take pride in the fact that you are giving your best.